-Reachable only by airplane or boat, Tortuguero National Park on Costa Rica's Caribbean coast is one of the country's most impressive natural treasures.
-The park's biological diversity is stunning, nourished by 250 inches of rain a year and harbored within 11 different habitats, including rainforest, mangroves, swamps, lagoons and ocean beaches.
+Accessible only by airplane or boat, Tortuguero National Park on Costa Rica's Caribbean coast is one of the country's most impressive natural treasures.
+The park's biological diversity is stunning, nourished by 250 inches of rain a year and contained within 11 different habitats including rain forest, swamp, mangroves, lagoons and ocean beaches.
 Tortuguero teems with wildlife, both aquatic and land-based.
-A boat trip through its maze of canals may reveal a multitude of waterfowl, tropical birds, caimans, tree sloths and three species of monkeys.
-Tortuguero is a key nesting site for endangered green sea turtles, and leatherback, loggerhead and hawksbill turtles are also found within the reserve's protected bounds.
+A boat trip through its maze of canals reveals a multitude of wildlife—look for waterfowl, tropical birds, caiman, sloths and three species of monkey.
+Tortuguero is a key nesting location for endangered green sea turtles.
+We also find leatherback, loggerhead and hawksbill turtles within the reserve's protected bounds.

 - Explore the lush reaches of Tortuguero on boat cruises through the park's maze of canals, and wander rain forest trails as we look for a multitude of wildlife